-One part of your electricity bill is the actual energy usage.
-This amount is found by multiplying the kilowatt hours (kWh) used by the energy rate and can only be reduced by consuming less electricity.
+In your electricity bill, the actual energy usage is calculated by multiplying the kilowatt hours (kWh) used by the energy rate.
+The only way to reduce your actual energy usage is by consuming less energy.

-The second part of your bill is the demand charge.
-Your utility company uses a demand meter to measure how much power you are using during a demand interval--typically 15- or 30-minute segments of time throughout the billing month.
+Generally, the most significant part of your bill is the demand charge.
+Your utility company uses a demand meter to measure how much power you are using during a demand interval–typically 5-, 15-, or 30-minute segments of time throughout the billing month.
 The highest number of kilowatts used in any of these intervals is your “peak demand,” and this number is multiplied by the demand rate to get your demand charge.

 Consuming reasonably consistent amounts of electricity throughout the month will give you consistent bills.
-However, spikes in usage could lead to extreme demand charges that aren’t reflective of your overall usage.
+However, spikes in demand could lead to extreme demand charges that aren’t reflective of your overall usage.